Running in data mode

 The set command allows you to configure the time limit for the data mode.

 <time_limit>parameter sets the timeout value in milliseconds.
-The default value is 0.
-Setting the value to 0 disables the time limit and the timeout trigger.
-When different from 0, this value must be long enough to allow for the transmission of one DMA block size of data (hardcoded to 256 bytes).
+The default value is the minimum required value, based on the configured UART baud rate.
+This value must be long enough to allow for the transmission of one DMA block size of data (hardcoded to 256 bytes).

 The read command allows you to check the current time limit configuration and the minimum value required, based on the configured UART baud rate.